-Security: General Availability (GA) enhancements
+Security: 7.3 General Availability (GA) enhancements

-The following topic or topics describe security enhancements introduced at the General Availability (GA) of the current release of z/VM.
+The following topic or topics describe security enhancements introduced at the General Availability (GA) of z/VM 7.3.

 [7.3] RACF support for z/VM 7.3

 Select RACF utilities for database installation, maintenance, and operations along with select RACF reports are now allowed to run if the RACF service machine's 490 minidisk was IPLed; IPLing CMS is no longer required.
 In addition, The RACUT100, RACUT200, and RACFCONV utilities require the IPL of the 490 minidisk to support reserve and release of the RACF database.